sphinx-contrib/jinja-autodoc/doc/index.rst

-.. module:: sphinxcontrib.jinjadomain
+.. module:: sphinxcontrib.jinja

 Documenting jinja templates
 ===========================

-This contrib extension, :mod:`sphinxcontrib.jinjadomain`, provides a Sphinx domain for describing jinja templates.
+This contrib extension, :mod:`sphinxcontrib.jinja`, provides a Sphinx domain for describing jinja templates.

-In order to use it, add :mod:`sphinxcontrib.jinjadomain` into :data:`extensions` list of your Sphinx configuration file (:file:`conf.py`)::
+In order to use it, add :mod:`sphinxcontrib.jinja` into :data:`extensions` list of your Sphinx configuration file (:file:`conf.py`)::

-    extensions = ['sphinxcontrib.jinjadomain']
+    extensions = ['sphinxcontrib.jinja']

 Basic usage
 -----------